Pipework: Engineering the future of flow

 Wastewater piping isn’t just about disposal; it’s about resource recovery.
 Innovations in circular water systems aim to:

 As cities grow, the role of a resilient and innovative wastewater infrastructure increases.
 Advanced piping systems not only supports water conservation but also enhance urban resilience.
+There are many elements that benefit from fresh, clean, water when we look at it from a systems engineering perspective.

 • Singapore: With its NEWater initiative, Singapore treats and recycles wastewater into drinking water, a critical innovation for a nation with limited natural water sources.